thriveweb/deking-new/content/services/gazebos.md

     size: 4mx 4m
 servicePods:
   - podDescription: >-
+      An outdoor room is a cost effective way of adding a new room to your home, increasing its value and adding real value to your outdoor living lifestyle.

+       With the addition of a solid wall for which to mount a TV, a bench top with a fridge placed underneath, what more do you need to entertain your friends whens its footy finals time.

+      Show us your requirements and we will bring your dream alive with sound advice and tradespeople with top notch skills.
+    podImage: /images/uploads/alfresco3-1024x897.jpg
+    podsTitle: Outdoor Rooms
+  - podDescription: >-
       For customers looking for a great addition to the outdoor space on their property, a custom gazebo from DeKing can be a perfect option.
 Our professionals design constructions with the customer’s budget, needs and